 The Equestrian Team is a unique opportunity for equestrian riders, grades 9 through 12 to compete and represent their school in a team format.
 Students are not required to own a horse to participate and intermediate (at least two years riding and lessons once a week) to advanced riding levels are welcome to join.
 The club emphasizes an atmosphere of good sportsmanship, competent riding, and competition.

 The season begins in the fall and continues until the spring.
 A fee is associated with participation and students will compete in the Inter-School Horse Show series against Metro area high schools.

-For more information or questions, keep an eye out for the informational meeting which be held in the fall or email Mrs. Barbara Nash.
+For more information or questions, email Mrs. Barbara Nash.